Melisa-Zorraindo/noroff-react-project/README.md

 - [x] Refactor filter and add it to utils

-- [4] Add pop up for item succesfully added to cart
+- [x] Add pop up for item succesfully added to cart

-- [5] Add pop up to confirm item clearance from cart
+- [x] Add pop up to confirm item clearance from cart

 - [x] Persist items in cart

+- [ ] Fix bug contact and checkout form (it allows for spaces)